arvados/rnaseq-cwl-training/lesson3/lesson3.md

 This will use the "featureCounts" tool from the "subread" package.

-# Writing the tool wrapper
+### 1. File header

-1. Create a new file "featureCounts.cwl"
+Create a new file "featureCounts.cwl"

-2. Start with this header
+Start with this header

 ```
 cwlVersion: v1.2
 class: CommandLineTool
 ```

-3. Command line tool inputs
+### 2. Command line tool inputs

 A CommandLineTool describes a single invocation of a command line program.